Life imprisonment in Australia

-Life imprisonment is the most severe criminal sentence available to the State and Territory Supreme Courts in Australia.
+Life imprisonment is the most severe criminal sentence available to the courts in Australia.
 Most cases attracting the sentence are murder.
 It is also imposed, albeit rarely, for sexual assault, manufacturing and trafficking commercial quantities of illicit drugs, and offences against the justice system and government security.

 As of 2022, there are 418 prisoners in Australia serving a life sentence.

 Offences and minimum terms

 Mandatory life imprisonment

 The death penalty in Australia fell into disuse in 1967, and between then and 1985, each jurisdiction abolished it and (in most cases) replaced it with mandatory life imprisonment.